MruV-RP/mruv-pb-docs/docs.md

 <a name="mruv.MruVAccountsService"></a>

 ### MruVAccountsService
+The MruV accounts service provides procedures for managing players accounts.
+This service is an additional/intermediary service between the ORY Kratos &amp; ORY Hydra service.

 | Method Name | Request Type | Response Type | Description |
 | ----------- | ------------ | ------------- | ------------|